 It’s that time of year again for grade 12 students — the Ontario University Application Centre (OUAC) and Ontario College Application Service (OCAS) are accepting applications.
 Whether university or college has been something you’ve been waiting for since you started high school, or you’re a mature student looking to get into a program you’ve considered for years, this is an exciting and important time.

 If you want to be a teacher, for example, not every university offers a program for that.
 Similarly, nursing or medicine requires you to go to a specialized program.
 Consider searching a website like UniversityStudy.com to see what universities offer the area of study you may wish to pursue.

-No matter what your needs or experience with applying for school are, our online Ontario high school is here to help you achieve those goals.
-You can count on us to provide you with pertinent information around the college and university deadlines for OUAC and OCAS and their requirements, as well as some helpful information for preparing for your post-secondary application experience.
+No matter what your needs or experience with applying for school are, OES is here to help you achieve those goals.
+You can count on us to provide you with pertinent information around the college and university deadlines for OUAC and OCAS and their requirements, as well as some helpful information for preparing for your post-secondary application.
+Elsewhere on our blog, you can also find specific resources on choosing a college or university program and answering common OUAC questions (like “What is my OUAC number?”).

 Ontario University Applications